Homemade Lemon Pepper Seasoning is so easy to make, and you are going to love it! It's so good on chicken, seafood, veggies and more.

 Lemon pepper is also fantastic on seafood.
 Try it on grilled shrimp skewers, tilapia or salmon.

 It doesn't stop at chicken and fish.
-You could also use it on pork chops or to make beef jerky!
+You could also use it on pork chops, or even to make beef jerky!

 And just for fun, you could add it to the rim of a margarita for a zesty-salty-spicy situation!
 Follow these instructions for rimming a glass.